settylab/getspan/README.md

 https://github.com/settylab/getspan/blob/main/notebooks/tutorial.ipynb

-Data used in the notebook can be found in `/data/`
+By default, the program will use as many CPUs that is available.
+If `n_jobs=1`, computing gene trends for a large set of genes can take a significant amount of time.
+Data used in the notebook can be found in `/data/`.